 Pilonidal cysts are the result of an infection.
 What these cysts look like and the other symptoms that accompany them can differ among individuals.

 At present, the exact reason why pilonidal cysts develop is unclear.

-- When were the symptoms first experienced?
+- When did the symptoms first occur?

 - Has this problem happened before?

-- Has there been a fever?
+- Have you had a fever?

 Incision and drainage

 Once they have incised and drained the cyst, a medical professional may sew the open edges together to form a small pouch.
 This marsupialization procedure allows fluid to drain easily from the area and can make cysts less likely to return.

 During a Limberg flap operation, a doctor will make a rhomboid-shaped incision over the sinus and remove all affected tissue from the area.
 They will then create an incision in the surrounding buttock area and pull a fold, or flap, of skin over the initial sinus site.

 This procedure typically takes place under general anesthesia and is one of the